Quantum Distributed Complexity of Set Disjointness on a Line: Set Disjointness on a Line

 The communication required by a~$k$-round bounded-error two-party protocol for Set Disjointness is~$\Omega( n/(k \log^8 k) ) $~\cite[Theorem~A]{BGKMT18-bounded-round-disj}.
 This gives us the lower bound of~$\widetilde{\Omega}( \sqrt{nd} \,)$ due to Le Gall and Magniez on the number of rounds~$r$ in~$\Pi_d$, when~$b + s$ is of order~$\log n$.
 More precisely, the bound with the logarithmic factors is

-In fact, we may derive an unconditional lower bound on the number of rounds from the same reduction, one that holds without any restriction on the local memory used by the parties in~$\Pi_d$.
-This is because the state of the registers of any party~$\rA_i$, with~$i \in [d-1]$, in an~$r$-round protocol has support on a fixed subspace of dimension at most~$(2b)^r$, independent of the inputs, at any moment in the protocol.
-This follows from an argument due to Yao~\cite{Yao93-quantum-circuit-complexity}, by considering a two party protocol obtained by grouping all parties except~$\rA_i$ together.
-So the state of party~$\rA_i$ at any point in the protocol can be mapped to one over~$r \log (2b)$ qubits.
+In fact, in the case the protocol~$\Pi_d$ does not use shared entanglement, we may derive an unconditional lower bound on the number of rounds from the same reduction, one that holds without any restriction on the local memory used by the parties in~$\Pi_d$.
+This is because the state of the registers of any party~$\rA_i$, with~$i \in [d-1]$, in an~$r$-round protocol without entanglement has support on a fixed subspace of dimension at most~$2^{4br}$, independent of the inputs, at any moment in the protocol.
+This follows from an argument due to Yao~\cite{Yao93-quantum-circuit-complexity}, by considering a two party protocol obtained by grouping all parties except~$\rA_i$ together (see Appendix~\ref{sec-yao93}).
+So the state of party~$\rA_i$ at any point in the protocol can be mapped to one over~$4br$ qubits.
 Using this for the bound~$s$ on the local memory, bandwidth~$b \in \Order( \log n)$, and the same reasoning as before, we get a lower bound of~$\widetilde{\Omega} (n d)^{1/3}$ on the number of rounds~$r$ in~$\Pi_d$.
 The precise expression for the bound with the logarithmic terms is

 We refine the analysis further to obtain Theorem~\ref{thm-lb}, by appealing to an information-theoretic argument.
 The key insight is that regardless of the size of the local memory maintained by the parties~$\rA_i$, for~$i \in [d-1]$, the new \emph{information\/} they get about either input~$x$ or~$y$ in one round is bounded by~$b$, the length of the message from~$\rA_0$ or~$\rA_d$, respectively.
 Thus, the total information contained in the memory and messages of these parties about the inputs may be bounded by~$rb$ at any point in the protocol (see Lemma~\ref{lem-cil-pid}).
 This carries over to the information contained in the messages between Alice and Bob in the two-party protocol~$\Pi$ derived from~$\Pi_d $.
 The conditional information leakage of the two-party protocol may then be bounded by~$rbm$, where~$m$ is the number of rounds in~$\Pi$ (for suitable distributions over the inputs). \begin{lemma} Let~$XYZ$ be jointly distributed random variables such that~$X, Y \in \set{0,1}^n$, and~$X$ and~$Y$ are independent given~$Z$.
 The conditional information leakage of the two-party protocol~$\Pi$ for Set Disjointness~$\disj_n$ mentioned in Lemma~\ref{lem-simulation} is bounded as~$\til( \Pi \,|\, XYZ) \in \Order(r^2 b / d)$. \end{lemma} We derive this as Corollary~\ref{cor-cil-pi} in Section~\ref{sec-cil}.